West Finchley tube station

-West Finchley is a London Underground station in the Finchley area of the London Borough of Barnet.
-It is on the High Barnet branch of the Northern line between Woodside Park and Finchley Central stations, and is located in London fare zone 4.
+West Finchley is a London Underground station, located in the Finchley area of the London Borough of Barnet.
+It is on the High Barnet branch of the Northern line, between Woodside Park and Finchley Central stations.
+It is in London fare zone 4.

 History

 The station was opened by the London & North Eastern Railway (LNER) on 1 March 1933 on its line to High Barnet.
 It opened to serve new housing developing in the area and was built with only modest station structures from the outset.
 Many fittings were taken from stations in the north of England.
 It has been written that the footbridge came from Wintersett and Ryhill on the Barnsley Coal Railway in Yorkshire, which had closed in 1930.
 However, that footbridge looks different and Jago Hazzard speculates that it actually came from the next station on that line, Notton and Royston.

 The section of the High Barnet branch north of East Finchley was incorporated into the London Underground network through the Northern Heights project begun in the late 1930s.
 West Finchley station was first served by Northern line trains on 14 April 1940 and, after a period where the station was serviced by both operators, LNER services ended in 1941.